HKDngIT/LearningCSharp/README.md

 # Content
-This Repository currently contains files for the following projects in C# using Windows Forms
+This Repository currently contains files for the following projects in C#

 # Exercises in C# using Console
 ## Dynamic memory